 28 The so-called "45 day Rule" took effect in July 1997.
-It prevents resident investors from redeeming imputation credits unless they own the shares for 45 days around the payment of the relevant dividend.
+It prevents resident investors from redeeming imputation credits unless equalled the marginal cost of losing diversification.
+That is, the last imputation credit would be of no net benefit.30

-29 This figure includes credits that are not redeemed due to the 45-day Rule and credits that are not redeemed because the shareholder has taxable income below the tax-free threshold.
+29 This figure includes credits that are not redeemed due to the 45-day Rule and, for the pre-2000 period, credits that are not redeemed because the shareholder has taxable income below the tax-free threshold.
 The latter is likely to be immaterial as it is unlikely that a material proportion of shares are owned by residents whose income is below the tax-free threshold.